entelect-incubator/.NET/Phase 1/README.md

 ```

-## **Create Data Access class that will interact with DbContext**
+## **Create the Data Access layer that will interact with the database**

-To keep the calls to the database as clean as possible and single responsibility we will be creating Data Access classes for each entity.
+To keep the calls to the database as clean as possible and single responsibility we will be creating Data Access interfaces and classes for each entity.

 - [ ] Create a intreface in DataAccess.Contracts called IStockDataAccess.cs <br/> ![](2020-09-11-10-27-53.png)